Kai-Deux/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 **Note that:**

 - The first line of my Bash script starts with `#!/usr/bin/env bash`
-- The second line of my Bash scripts is a comment explaining what it is doing
+- The second line of my Bash scripts is a comment explaining what it is doing123